fo0nikens/instaspy/README.md

 # instaspy

-A simple Instagram archiver based on the Instaloader Python module.
+A simple Instagram archiver based on the [Instaloader](https://github.com/instaloader/instaloader) Python module.

+Instaspy will scrape posts from a target account, check previously-archived posts against the online account at time of download, and output a text file listing any previously archived posts that the target has deleted.

 ## Installation
 ```